reflectoring/reflectoring.github.io/content/blog/2022/2022-01-16-spring-boot-null-safety-annotations.md

 ## Automated Build Checks

 So far, we are discussing how modern IDEs make it easier to write null-safe code.
-However, if we have to put some automated code checks in the build pipelines, that's also doable to some extent.
+However, if we want to have some automated code checks in our build pipeline, that's also doable to some extent.

 [SpotBugs](https://spotbugs.github.io/) (the reincarnation of the famous but abandoned [FindBugs](http://findbugs.sourceforge.net/) project) offers a Maven/Gradle plugin that can detect code smells due to nullability.
-Let's see how we can utilize the same.
+Let's see how we can use it.

 For a Maven project, we need to update the `pom.xml` to add the [SpotBugs Maven Plugin](https://spotbugs.readthedocs.io/en/latest/maven.html):